 Invest in safety

 If you have the financial means to do it, there are many baby proofing companies that will come to your home and assess the potential dangers for you.
 They will make a recommendation and quote you a price to do the work.
 If you cannot afford this (I know I cannot!), you can use this as a reference to get started.
+You can find a list of local babyproofers through the International Association for Child Safety.

-First, focus on the most dangerous hazards and break them into categories:
+But if hiring a baby proofer isn’t in the budget, let’s first, focus on the most dangerous hazards and break them into categories:

 Electrical / Wires / Strangulation hazards